Hiwonder-docs/PuppyPi/source/docs/18_mass_control.md

 cd hiwonder-toolbox
 ```

 ③ Use vim editor to open wifi.
-Configure the file and input command **"sudo vim wifi_conf.py"**.
+Configure the file and input command.
 Then press Enter.

 ```bash
 sudo vim wifi_conf.py